a-dridi/GeneralManagement-Frontend/README.md

 ![Screenshot of Web App General Management](https://raw.githubusercontent.com/a-dridi/GeneralManagement-Frontend/main/screenshot.PNG)

+### Please check screenshots below for more pictures of this application.

 Uses JWT authentication token to establish a session with the backend.
 Realized through an HTTP interceptor.

 ## Testing